-In ROLL mode, press Stop to stop waveform display; press again to clear waveform display and restart acquisition; press stop acquisition.
+In ROLL mode, press to stop waveform display; press again to clear waveform display and restart acquisition; press to execute single sequence, it will stop automatically after completing a full screen acquisition.

 ROLL mode is generally used to observe waveforms with frequencies below 5 Hz.